Generally speaking, you can store any kind of files in a git repository.

 We encourage users to try the native git client from the command line, as it provides the full feature set and ultimately increases the productivity of the users.
 There are several git clients available for Windows, MacOS, Linux, FreeBSD and other operating systems.
 There is a list of git clients at the git website.
 Depending on the user profile and skills, those clients can be command-line based or graphical.
 Some tools even have a built-in git client.
 We expect that more and more tools add git support.

 If you want to run your gitstorage device behind your firewall and access it from outside, you will have to forward ports on the router.
-This makes sense e.g. if you run gitstorage in your office and want to access it from home.
-You will need to forward port 443 to your gitstorage device in order to get this done.
-In order to reduce public exposure, we recommend to use a non-standard port so that scanners don’t constantly access the device.
+This makes sense, e.g., if you run gitstorage in your office and want to access it from home.
+You will need to forward port 443 to your gitstorage device to get this done.
+In order to reduce public exposure, we recommend using a non-standard port so that scanners don’t constantly access the device.

-Its generally desirable to assign a static IP address that does not change across reboot cycles.
+It's generally desirable to assign a static IP address that does not change across reboot cycles.
 There are several ways this can be achieved: Tell your DHCP server what address to assign to the device.
-Most DHCP servers are able to do this today.
+Most DHCP servers can do this today.
 This also makes sure that you don’t get an IP address conflict.